 From 1969 to 1978, Dr. Dans was an assistant professor and then associate professor of medicine at the University of Colorado Medical Center.
 There, he directed the student and employee health services, and also helped found a sexually transmitted diseases clinic, an adult walk-in clinic, and a migrant health clinic.
 The latter, in Fort Lupton, Colorado north of Denver, is now the hub of a network of nine rural community health centers.
 In 1976, he was awarded a Robert Wood Johnson health policy fellowship at the Institute of Medicine (IOM) of the National Academy of Sciences during which he worked with Senator Gaylord Nelson staffing the U.S. Senate authorizing and appropriations committees dealing with health care legislation.
 The next year, he served as project director of an IOM committee which issued an influential report on the need for more teaching about aging and care of the aged in medical education.

 In 1978, he returned to Johns Hopkins where he remains an associate professor of medicine and of health policy and management.
 He established one of the first offices of medical practice evaluation in the nation aimed at improving patient care and decreasing costs.
 He also directed the required 1st year medical student course in Medical Ethics from 1983 to 1991 when he moved to the part-time faculty to become deputy editor of the Annals of Internal Medicine.
-He is councilor for the Hopkins chapter of the Alpha Omega Alpha honor medical society (AOA) and an independent consultant with CVS/Caremark, a pharmacy benefits management company, on issues related to geriatric polypharmacy and drug safety in the elderly.
+Until 2012, he was an independent consultant with CVS/Caremark, a pharmacy benefits management company, on issues related to geriatric polypharmacy and drug safety in the elderly.

 The author or co-author of more than 100 scientific articles, book chapters, and other contributions to the medical literature, he also has written movie reviews since 1990 as “The Physician at the Movies” for Pharos, AOA’s quarterly publication.
-Beginning at age 62, he has published four books.
+Beginning at age 62, he has published six books.
 The first, Doctors in the Movies: Boil the Water and Just Say Aah!
-(Medi-Ed Press 2000), looked at the treatment of doctors in movies from 1931 through the 1990’s.
+(Medi-Ed Press 2000), looked at the treatment of doctors in movies from 1931 through 1997.
 This was followed by Perry’s Baltimore Adventure: A Birds-Eye View of Charm City first published in 2003 and then reprinted by Camino Books in 2007.
 A children’s book about the return of the peregrine falcons to Baltimore in 1978, it has been adapted to a lesson plan being used by the Baltimore City Schools to teach urban geography.
 Life on the Lower East Side (1937-50), a photography book/memoir coauthored with photographer Rebecca Lepkoff and historian Suzanne Wasserman, was published in 2006 by Princeton Architectural Press.
-It is now in paperback and its third printing.
-His latest book entitled Christians in the Movies: A Century of Saints and Sinners, about the portrayal of Christians and Christianity in films from 1905 through 2008, was published in May 2009 by Rowman and Littlefield.
+It is now in paperback and its fourth printing.
+His book entitled Christians in the Movies: A Century of Saints and Sinners, about the portrayal of Christians, especially Catholics, in about 200 films from 1905 through 2008, was published in May 2009 by Rowman and Littlefield and is now in paperback.
+His latest book is about his high school which closed in 2001 after 118 years.
+Entitled La Salle Military Academy: Pro Deo Pro Patria, The Life and Death of a Catholic Military School, it is available for purchase from the LSMA Foundation on the LSMA Alumni website.

 He married his “better half” Colette Lizotte in 1966.
 A pianist, chemist, mother of 4, and a French immersion teacher in Baltimore County Public Schools, she died in October 2004 of metastatic breast cancer.
-“Colette’s Story” is his next manuscript.
+“Colette’s Story,” a tribute to her, was self-published in 2011.
 Their children are: Maria, a doctor; Paul, a lawyer; Tom, a businessman,; and Suzanne, a lawyer and now stay-at-home Mom.
-So far, there are seven grandchildren.
+So far, there are nine grandchildren.